 We audited 50 mid-size business WordPress sites across Erie, PA and compared them to modern alternatives:

-Total Blocking Time WordPress average: **1,800ms** — nearly 2 seconds where the page is unresponsive.
-Modern sites: **Under 100ms.**
+WordPress average: 1,800ms — nearly 2 seconds where the page is unresponsive.
+Modern sites: Under 100ms.

 Every WordPress plugin carries hidden costs: